James Hicks

 Empirical Legal Studies

-James received his J.D. and Ph.D. in Jurisprudence and Social Policy from the University of California, Berkeley.
+James received a J.D. and a Ph.D. in Jurisprudence and Social Policy from the University of California, Berkeley.
 He received a B.A. in Political Science from Reed College, in Portland, Oregon.
 He previously served as Fellow in Law, Business, and Innovation at Berkeley Law.